Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 Ideally, your lead generation, demand generation, and lead nurturing efforts should feed into each other.

 For example, you can generate demand by posting short videos on LinkedIn that educate people about topics related to your product.
 You can then scrape these posts for the contact information of people who liked them.
-Then, you can use Expandi to reach out to these leads and nurture them.
+Then, you can use Expandi to reach out to these leads on auto-pilot and nurture them.

 To combine demand and lead generation, you need to develop brand messages, a brand tone, and dedicated brand talking points so that all your marketing efforts are consistent.